 As far as Sabaté's actions are concerned, he, in practice, was left alone with only a few comrades who from time to time united with him individually to continue the struggle.
 But these actions had to take place inside Spain.
 When it came to wanting to do something outside to strike the fascist regime, there was a flood of disagreement.
 And also, later, when there was recourse to international collaboration (for example the kidnapping of monsignor Ussia), there were more than a few dissenters.
-The in Gerona suggest an explanation.
-It is certain that when Sabaté accompanied the delegation from the MLE in October 1945, contact had been established in Gerona with a local resident.
-When he returned to France, the 'local' gave him a number of important documents, which, apart from minor matters, gave the complete disposition of Franco's border troops.
-When these documents were examined in France it was discovered they had been typed on the machine belonging to Melis.
+The fact that the action was to be seen in the light of its exceptional objective of saving the lives of comrades who had been sentenced to death was also underlined.